Deltara3/xyre/README.md

 # xyre
-AUR helper, soon to be, written in Swift.
+AUR helper, soon to be, written in something that isn't Swift.